himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 When provided a file path (`src`), this function will return a list of all the file paths in that directoy.
-Optionally, the `extension` parameter can be supplied to only return files of that extension type (for example, `md`).
-This will be used to grab the paths of all of the website page/post source files.
+Optionally, the `extension` parameter can be supplied to only return files of that extension type (in our case, `md`).
+This will be used to grab the paths of all of the website post source files.

 #### get_file_content

 Now lets define `get_file_content`.
-This function will take the file lists generated from `get_file_paths`, grab the content from those files, and return a directory of all the data.
+This function will take the file lists generated from `get_file_paths`, grab the content from those files, and return a dictionary of all the data.

 ```python
 def get_file_content(file_list):